Americans with Disabilities Act (ADA) and Section 504

 Who is Covered by Section 504?
 Under Section 504, a person with a disability is defined as someone who has a physical or mental impairment that substantially limits one or more major life activities.
 Major life activities include, but are not limited to, walking, seeing, hearing, speaking, breathing, learning, and caring for oneself.
 This definition is broad and includes a wide range of disabilities, both visible and invisible.

 What Are Reasonable Accommodations?
-Reasonable accommodations are modifications or adjustments to the learning environment that enable students with disabilities to participate fully in school activities.
-These accommodations are individualized based on the unique needs of each student and may include things like:
+Reasonable accommodations are modifications or adjustments that allow individuals with disabilities to participate fully in school activities or perform their jobs.
+These accommodations may include things like ensuring physical accessibility to buildings and facilities or offering assistive technology devices or services.

 Megan Riedl